jameshughes89/cs102/src/site/topic2-cpp.rst

 **C++**

-* Below is an example of inputting a primitive type
+* Below is an example of inputting a value

 .. code-block:: cpp
     :linenos: